-(DESIGNATED SERVICE-LEARNING COURSE) credit 3 hrs.
-This course provides a basic understanding of software product, development life cycle, software design, implementation, project management and design complexities.
+CSC 435 SOFTWARE ENGINEERING PRINCIPLES (DESIGNATED SERVICE-LEARNING COURSE)

+This course provides a basic understanding of software products, development life cycle, software design, implementation, project management and design complexities.
 Prerequisite: CSC 333.

-CSC 436 Operating Systems
+CSC 436 OPERATING SYSTEMS

 This is a basic study of computer architecture and operating systems.
 Topics include instruction sets, I/O and interrupt structures, addressing schemes, microprogramming, procedures implementation, memory management, system structures and evaluation, and recovery procedures.
-Prerequisites: CSC 138: CSC 337.
+Prerequisites: CSC 138; CSC 337.

-CSC 437 Senior Capstone
+CSC 437 SENIOR CAPSTONE

 This course will guide computer science students to develop a capstone project, serving as a culmination of their studies within the major.
 The project entails the development of a significant piece of software by a student or a student team, supervised by a designated faculty member within the department and evaluated by a faculty committee.
 Appropriate topics for the project may synthesize or extend ideas/results from several areas of study from coursework, or develop a topic not normally covered in the curriculum but can be approached by techniques and ideas in the team's academic background.
 The senior project concludes with the submission of a "product" (i.e., software).
 It is required of the student to submit a grammatically written paper and to defend his or her project in front of faculty and students.
-Prerequisites: CSC 334; CSC 435.
+Prerequisites: CSC 334, CSC 336, CSC 435.